Moroccan Carrot and Lentil Soup

 • Spices: A mix of turmeric and coriander add warm, earthy notes to the broth.
 If you don’t have coriander on hand, you can use ground cumin instead.

-• Cashew Butter: For extra richness, I love adding a few Tablespoons of cashew butter or tahini prior to blending the soup.
+• Cashew Butter: For extra richness, I love adding a little cashew butter or tahini prior to blending.
 Alternatively, you can add a generous scoop of Greek yogurt or coconut cream.

-• Toppings: I love finishing this soup with fresh lemon juice for brightness, pepitas for crunch, and a drizzle of olive oil for richness.
+• Toppings: I love finishing this soup with fresh lemon juice for brightness, seeds for crunch, and a drizzle of olive oil for richness.

 The Directions:

-This soup is plenty satiating on its own, however I love enjoying it with a chunk of sourdough bread and/or a crisp green salad.
-It also makes a fabulous counterpart to any sandwich or wrap situation.
+This soup is plenty satiating on its own, however I love enjoying it with a chunk of sourdough bread, warm pita, and/or a crisp green salad.
+It also makes a fabulous counterpart to any sandwich or wrap.

 How to Store and Reheat: